Petitions to Academic Policies

 BE/EnvE Students: BE/EnvE students receive a joint degree from CALS/CoE, they petition some issues through CALS and others through CoE.
 These students should meet with their advisor or can contact the Department of Biological and Environmental Engineering.

 Dyson Undergraduate Students: Dyson (AEM) majors should work directly with The Dyson Office of Student Services at Dyson_OSS [at] cornell.edu or link the Dyson Student Services website for more information.

 Petitions for max credits can be submitted starting with the regular course add/drop period for a semester.
 Requests will not be reviewed or approved prior to this, or for the purposes of pre-enrollment.

-Note for Fall 2020: The university has strongly recommended that all students limit their enrollment to 18 academic credits to allow for a successful completion of the fall term and to reduce stress.
+The university has strongly recommended that all students limit their enrollment to 18 academic credits to allow for successful completion of the term and to reduce stress.
 Please see https://covid.cornell.edu/students/academic-policies/ for more details.
 However, CALS students will not need to formally petition to enroll in up to 22 credits.

 A petition is an official way to request consideration and is required for a late add after the published add deadline.
 The petition should include convincing evidence that an exception is warranted.
 The petition form may be obtained in DUST and is used to document the request and decision.
 Instructor and advisor support is required.

 Petitions to add a class in a previous semester will not be accepted.